Conditions of Entry - 2021 SAMDPR – 30 January 2021

 - An entry fee of US$1100.00 per primary pigeon and $250 per reserve shipped to the race must be paid before shipment/transportation of pigeons to South Africa.
-The $250 deposit per reserve is non-refundable and will only be charged on pigeons received at the lofts in SA, not on pigeons that die in pre-shipping quarantine.
+The $250 deposit per reserve is non-refundable and will only be charged on pigeons listed on the first Loft Report after the quarantine period.

-- The completed Entry form is to be faxed or emailed to Air Sport Internationale SA to
+The completed Entry form is to be faxed or emailed to Air Sport

 +41 22 700 23 49

 - If payment is not received, the teams entered will be set to “Default” and no information for these pigeons will be displayed.

 - Should no entry form be received, receiving of pigeons into the SAMDPR lofts will deemed to accept these conditions of entry.

 - Request your bank to transfer the funds, electronically, directly into Air Sport Internationale SA’s bank account.

 IBAN: CH94 0024 0240 7525 6860 D